gethinode/docs/content/en/guides/editing/index.md

 You have now successfully created your initial Hinode site with version control and automated updates.
 Review the [hosting and deployment options]({{< relref "hosting-and-deployment" >}}) to see various options on how to (automatically) publish your site to a hosting provider.

 [^1]: Refer to the [installation instructions]({{< relref "introduction" >}}) if you prefer to install Hinode as a regular Hugo theme.
+[^2]: By default macOS synchronizes your `~/Documents` folder with iCloud.
+Unfortunately this interferes with npm and could lead to all kinds of syncrhonization issues.
+You can better select a folder that is **not** synchronized with iCloud and let git handle your version control.